What Is The European Health Insurance Card?

 How Do You Apply for a European Health Insurance Card?

 The best thing about the European Health Insurance Card is that it’s FREE!
 There are legitimately no costs associated with it whatsoever.
 However, some less than reputable firms have advertised their services as third-party administrative coordinators.
 For a big fee, they will take care of the application process on your behalf.
 While such services might be helpful when it comes to getting travel visas, they’re completely unnecessary for the EHIC.

 The cards are provided free to legal residents of participating countries who are covered through public healthcare insurance.
 Each individual country is responsible for the distribution of the EHIC to its own citizens.
 For some lucky people, the EHIC comes automatically with their national health insurance card.
-However, for most people, you do have to apply for it.
+However, for most people, you do have to apply for the EHIC.
 It’s usually a simple form.
 You must prove your identity, citizenship, address, and so on.
 You have to be part of your country’s social security system to be eligible.
-That means contributing to the economy through taxes or other deductions or being part of a group which has an exemption.
+That means contributing to the economy through taxes or other deductions or being part of a group that has an exemption.
 Every family member needs to apply individually for their own card.

 There are some interesting rules which govern EHIC use for Romanians.
 Romania is the only participating country where not all permanent residents are covered by health insurance.
 And those who are insured have to maintain that coverage for five years in order to apply for an EHIC.
 Rules regarding residency and insurance have typically discriminated against the Roma people of Romania.
 As such, many in this community have neither state healthcare coverage nor an EHIC.